 Have a club, event or organization you want to promote?
 Submit a marketing inquiry!

-Schedule of 2017-2018 Meetings
+Schedule of 2020-2021 Meetings

-Meetings held from 9am – 12 noon
+Meetings are held from 9 a.m. to 12 noon

 |Date||Location||Notes||Agenda and Minutes|